 Notices served under Section 13 or Section 42 of the 1993 Act, in respect of premises in Wales, are also no longer required to be signed personally by the leaseholder.
-This change was bought about by Section 140 of the Housing (Wales) Act 2014 and the Housing which came into force on 1st December 2014
+This change was brought about by Section 140 of the Housing (Wales) Act 2014 and the Housing which came into force on 1st December 2014

 By the Housing (Wales) Measure 2011 local authorities can apply to suspend the right to buy in their area for up to five years (extendable).
 The suspension depends on there being high pressure for housing.
 Local authorities can suspend in the whole of the area, or by category of housing.
 Rights to suspend have been granted to Swansea, Carmarthenshire and Flintshire councils.
 Anglesey (or Ynys Mon) Council and Denbighshire County Council have voted to request the Welsh Government to grant a five year suspension.